 I’ll be sharing more about the book in the months to follow, including a behind-the-scenes look at the making of the cover.
 (This is always one of my favorite parts of making a book, as well as the most nerve-wracking and sometimes surprising in the whole publishing process.
 Remember these cover shoots from my first book and second book?)

 I finally wrapped up the manuscript last week (insert massive sigh of relief here) and turned in the first round of revisions today.
-The project moves on to design and layout this week, and assuming all goes smoothly with production, The Backyard Fire Cookbook will be out in May 2019!
+The project moves on to design and layout this week, and assuming all goes smoothly with production, The Backyard Fire Cookbook will be out on May 14, 2019!